mushfikaraisa/week3-day3/Cohort-Constitution.md

 IX) Practice, practice, practice

-X) Be honest with yourself and others

-XI) Check-in frequently, we're all humans
+X) Check-in frequently, we're all humans

-XII) Be open to assisting one another
+XI) Be open to assisting one another

-XIII) Take frequent breaks!
+XII) Take frequent breaks!

-XIV) Commit yourself to learning — It's a lifelong process
+XIII) Commit yourself to learning — It's a lifelong process

-XV) Stay in touch with your peers
+XIV) Stay in touch with your peers

-XVI) Listen and accept constructive criticism, don't take it personally
+XV) Listen and accept constructive criticism, don't take it personally

-XVII) Complain to coaches, not peers
+XVI) Complain to coaches, not peers

-XVIII) Be present, mentally and physically
+XVII) Be present, mentally and physically

-XIX) Don't drag others down!
+XVIII) Don't drag others down!

 X